 The sequence of chapters and sub-chapters in your essay may be defined by both the essay question and the line of your arguments.
 If you do not have a clear vision yet, it is better to start with the traditional ‘Introduction – Main Body – Conclusion’ structure and elaborate further on when you learn more about the studied field.

 It takes both practice and effort to write a clearly structured first-class essay.
 Keep in mind that your initial drafts may need revision even if you have substantial expertise in the studied subject.
-Study example works, consult with professional writers or ask for further instructions from your university if you feel stuck.
+Study example essays, consult with professional writers or ask for further instructions from your university if you feel stuck.